boardzilla/boardzilla-docs/docs/ui/layout.md

 * How should they expand or squish to fit in the area? (`scaling` and `maxOverlap`)

 How all the parameters interact is somewhat technical.
 The best way to find what you're looking for is to experiment.
 A helpful [layout sandbox](layout-sandbox) is provided here to let you try different parameters and see the results with different elements.
 Also browsing the sample games to see how their layouts work is a good resource.
-Of course, refer to [the documentation](../api/modules#layoutattributes) for the technical descriptions.
+Of course, refer to [the API documentation](../api/modules#layoutattributes) for the complete descriptions.

 :::tip relative percentages